Meredith Whittaker: Congressional testimony

 Whittaker has testified before Congress, including testimony to the U.S. House Committee on Science, Space & Technology on "Artificial Intelligence: Societal and Ethical Implications" in June 2019.
 In her testimony, Whittaker pointed to research and cases showing that AI systems can entrench bias and replicate harmful patterns.
 She called for whistleblower protections for tech workers, arguing that the centrality of tech to core social institutions, and the opacity of tech deployment, made such disclosures crucial to the public interest.

 She testified to the House Oversight Committee on “Facial Recognition Technology: Ensuring Commercial Transparency & Accuracy” in January 2020.
 She highlighted structural issues with facial recognition and the political economy of the industry, where these technologies are used by powerful actors on less powerful actors in ways that can entrench marginalization.
 She made the case that ‘bias’ was not the core concern, warned against an over reliance on technical audits that could be used to justify the use of systems without tackling structural issues such as the opacity of facial recognition systems, and the power dynamics that attend their use.
 Her testimony also pointed to the lack of sound scientific support for some of the claims used by private vendors, and called for a halt to the use of these technologies.

 Federal Trade Commission

-In November 2021, Lina Khan confirmed Whittaker joined the United States Federal Trade Commission as a senior advisor on artificial intelligence to the chair.
+In November 2021, Lina Khan confirmed that Whittaker had joined the U.S. Federal Trade Commission as a senior advisor on artificial intelligence to the chair.
 Once announced as Signal's president, at the beginning of September 2022, she reported the ending of her term at the FTC.